 - Mix all the ingredients for the peanut curry base and keep ready.

 Now that is one wholesome meal !
 Tempeh soaks up the marination well and really brings a nutty taste to this dish which compliments the peanut curry base.
 My overall experience – 8/10 !
-I was not disappointed with tempeh at all.
 It not only made the dish protein rich and satisfying but the nutty taste and that “bite” texture actually enhanced this dish.
 To add further proteins in this dish, serve it on a bed of roasted garlic quinoa (like i did) 🙂 Try it and i am sure you would like it !
 If u feel courageous enough, try make it at home following this video